Shipping with RoRo supports the renewable energy industry in South America

-As demand for renewable energy grows, the shipping of specialised equipment for windfarms and hydropower plants from Europe to South America is ramping up.
-Ensuring these high-value products arrive on time to meet tight project deadlines is a top priority for shippers and forwarders.
+As demand for renewable energy grows, shipping to South America is ramping up.
+Ensuring high-value specialised equipment for windfarms and hydropower plants arrives on time to meet tight project deadlines is a top priority for shippers and forwarders.

 South America is one of the world's leading renewable energy-producing regions, accounting for almost 10% of the world’s total installed renewable energy.
 With countries like Argentina, which is committed to producing 20% of its electricity from renewable sources by 2025, investing in more renewable resources, growth is only set to continue.

-But while renewable energy projects are scaling up in South America, equipment needed at project sites is not always readily produced or available locally.
-As a result, the projects are dependent on sourcing from overseas, which requires safe and reliable ocean transportation to avoid costly delays.
+But while renewable energy projects are scaling up, equipment needed at project sites is not always readily produced or available locally.
+As a result, the projects are dependent on sourcing from overseas, which requires safe and reliable shipping to South America to avoid costly delays.

-This was the case for forwarder NMT Global Projects when it needed to ship a used crawler crane from Santander, Spain to Chile for the installation of wind turbines for the Tchamma Wind Farm project.
+This was the case for forwarder NMT Global Projects when shipping a used crawler crane from Santander, Spain to Chile for the installation of wind turbines for the Tchamma Wind Farm project.